kiazhi/kiazhi.github.io/_posts/2019-10-16-Getting-PowerShell-in-Kali-Linux-container.md

 ## Getting PowerShell in Kali Linux container

-In this section, I will provide a walkthrough on scripting the installation of PowerShell to Kali Linux container in a Dockefile that will used by the DockerCLI `docker build` command.
+In this section, I will provide a walkthrough on scripting the installation of PowerShell to Kali Linux container in a Dockefile that will be used by the DockerCLI `docker build` command.

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>